|

 quilting planner and fabric squares

 Iron as much as you sew.
 Ironing the blocks as you go is so satisfying.
-Most quilt patterns will specify how the direction for ironing the seams.
+Most quilt patterns will specify the direction in which the seams are ironed.

-Trim thread as you go.
+Trim the thread as you go.
 This will save you time in the long run.

 quilted rows of fabric